Tsun0193/nxGREG/documents/extract-database-entity-contract-list-relationships.md

 1. ✅ Map all functions to their SQL queries
 2. ✅ Link all queries to their executing DAO classes
 3. ✅ Connect all queries to the tables they access
+4. ✅ Link all functions directly to their database tables
-4. ✅ Include accurate access types for all query-table relationships
+5. ✅ Include accurate access types for all query-table relationships
+6. ✅ Include accurate operation types for all function-table relationships
-5. ✅ Reference only existing entity IDs
+7. ✅ Reference only existing entity IDs
-6. ✅ Generate valid JSON that can be merged with entities
+8. ✅ Generate valid JSON that can be merged with entities
-7. ✅ Use only the 3 defined relationship types
+9. ✅ Use only the 4 defined relationship types (uses_query, executed_by, accesses_table, uses_table)

 The output will serve as the foundation for:
 - Understanding data flow in contract operations